arcadeJHS/AngularVueIntegration/README.md

 4. A container to display the currently selected detail's info.
 5. A sub-component, inside the previous one, to display additional data.

-At this point our applications is simply organized according to the following structure:
+At this point our applications is simply organized according to the following directory structure:

 ```
 code